February 27 / Bell 429 first flight

 Bell 429 GlobalRanger

-The helicopter received type certification from Transport Canada Civil Aviation (TCCA) on July 1, 2009, and from the Federal Aviation Administration (FAA) by July 7, 2009.
-EASA certification was announced at Helitech on September 24, 2009.
-TCCA and authorities in some other countries later approved an increased weight exemption for the aircraft.
-However, FAA and EASA disagreed with the weight exemption, which had allowed the 429 to operate for the Canadian Coast Guard.
+Certification milestones marked a significant turning point in the Bell 429’s history.
+It received type certification from Transport Canada Civil Aviation (TCCA) on July 1, 2009, and soon after, the Federal Aviation Administration (FAA) followed on July 7, 2009.
+EASA certification was also announced during the Helitech event on September 24, 2009.
+While TCCA and authorities in some other nations approved an increased weight exemption for the aircraft—a modification that enabled operators like the Canadian Coast Guard to take advantage of the helicopter’s capabilities—both the FAA and EASA expressed reservations regarding this weight exemption.

 Previous